 So you have brought me to prison to make me a master.
-But while the disciples dance after a day of labour, and the workers sleep, the master stays up late into the night to plan future work
+But while the disciples dance after a day of labour, and the workers sleep, the master stays up late into the night to plan future work and to care for everything necessary.
+Masters have no peace.
 Will I, too, never have peace?